CampusAI/CampusAI.github.io/_lectures/ml/generative_models/generative_models.md

 - **Infer latent variables** $$z$$.
 In the dog example we could understand the underlying common structure of dog images.
 These latent variables could be dog position, fur color, ears type...

-**NB**: _Quantitative evaluation of generative models is non-trivial and is still being researched on._
+**NB**: _Quantitative evaluation of generative models is non-trivial and is still being researched on.
+A common evaluation metric of $$P_\theta(x)$$ is to assess the negative log-likelihood (NNL) of a "test" set.
+Images from a dataset should have very high likelihood (they are samples of the distribution)._

 **NB**: _Not all type of generative models are able to perform all of the above use-cases.
 There exist many different approaches (types) with its strengths and weaknesses._